Skip to main content

 In June 2023, Rachael was appointed as an Ordinary (Non-Judicial) Member of the Competition Appeal Tribunal for a period of eight years.

-Rachael also fulfils the role of Trustee of the Medico-Legal Society; and is an Honorary Bencher of Gray’s Inn.
+Rachael also fulfils the role of a Trustee of the Medico-Legal Society; and is an Honorary Bencher of Gray’s Inn.

 Prior to her academic career, Rachael practised law in Brisbane, Australia, both in general practice (as a trainee solicitor), and subsequently, specialising in the field of building and construction litigation.